2023–2024 Performance Competitions Guidelines

 - Entrants under age 18 have parent/guardian permission to enter MTNA competitions.

-- Credit card holder has authorized use to complete the application.
+- Credit card holder has authorized use to complete the registration.

 - All entry fees are nonrefundable.